-Putting aside all the new changes, Wear OS is an interface that improves the more time you spend in the settings.
+Wear OS is an interface that improves the more time you spend in the settings.
 I love the option to create dozens of customized watch faces with different complications, or to rearrange which tiles appear first when I swipe through them.
 I disliked how it defaulted back to the main watch face after 20 seconds, so I found a setting that leaves the last app or screen queued up for up to an hour.
 I won't bore you with my other list of changes like vibration intensity, but the level of personalization you can add is refreshing compared to an interface like Garmin's, which only lets you save one custom watch face at a time.

 Samsung Galaxy Watch 5 Pro: Battery life and sleep tracking